Madhya Pradesh – Culture and Tradition

 Madhya Pradesh is resplendent with the Vindhya and Satpura hills.
 Also, the rivers flowing here make their landscape even more clear.
 The scenic view of the rivers flowing through the mountains in Madhya Pradesh is definitely worth seeing.

 The forests here are also very dense and we find various species of wildlife in the forests here.
 In Bandhavgarh of Madhya Pradesh, we also see a white tiger.
 Also, we can see various species of wildlife in Kanha National Park, Bandhavgarh, Pench, Shivpuri, Panna, and many other national parks.

-Prominent sites are Khajuraho, Kanha, Sanchi, Mandu, Gwalior-Shivpuri, Pachmarhi, Bandhavgarh, Satpura National Park, Pench, Amarkantak, Ujjain, Omkareshwar, Bhahraghat, Orchha and Chitrakoot and dynamic trade centers of Bhopal and Indore.
+Prominent sites are Khajuraho popular for its erotic, picturesque and nude idols, Kanha, Sanchi, Mandu, Gwalior-Shivpuri, Pachmarhi, Bandhavgarh, Satpura National Park, Pench, Amarkantak, Ujjain, Omkareshwar, Bhahraghat, Orchha and Chitrakoot and dynamic trade centers of Bhopal and Indore.